MNA Condoles Demise Of Usman Kakar - UrduPoint

 MNA Condoles Demise Of Usman Kakar

-ISLAMABAD, (UrduPoint / Pakistan Point News - 23rd Jun, 2021 ) :Pakistan Tehreek-e-Insaf Member National Assembly Muhammad Sana Ullah Khan Masti Khel Wednesday expressed deep sorrow and grief over the sad demise of senior politician Usman Khan Kakar.
+ISLAMABAD, (UrduPoint / Pakistan Point News - 25th Jun, 2021 ) :Pakistan Tehreek-e-Insaf Member National Assembly Malik Niaz Ahmad Jakhar on Friday expressed deep sorrow and grief over the sad demise of senior politician Usman Khan Kakar.

+In a statement, he prayed for the eternal peace of the departed soul.